 Wondering what souvenirs from Italy to buy for the kids?
 Go for some Italian chocolate!
 Chocolate happens to be one of Italy's best sweet exports, and it makes great souvenirs, especially if you got young pals back home waiting for your return.
 Italians have a sweet tooth and the nation is renowned for its confectionaries, sweets and baked goods and for producing artisan chocolate.

 Italian artisan chocolate is available in a broad range of flavours, styles, and shapes, so you will find something that suits your palate.
 Our favourite Italian chocolate brand is Novi, particularly “Gianduia” with hazelnuts from Piemonte.
 We are sure folks back home will love it.

-Another Italy souvenir not to leave behind, you won’t believe this, is cured meat.
+Another Italy souvenirs for foodie travellers is cured meat.
 If you love meat then we recommend you leave the country with lots of speciality cured Italian meat.
 Believe it when we say it's hard to find anything like this anywhere else.
-It will not only satisfy your cravings as you travel across Italy but also make some of the most unique Italy souvenirs.
+It will not only satisfy your cravings as you travel across Italy but also make some of the best Italy souvenirs.

 And the amazing thing is that it's like nearly every region of Italy has its own specially cured signature meat.
 In Friuli Venezia Giulia, get prosciutto San Daniele, in Milan you'll find salami and bresaola and if you find yourself in Calabria bring home very hot sausages cured with chilli.

 MIND-BLOWING MURANO GLASSWARE